Lucy, Lady Houston: Later life

 I alone have dared to point out the dire need for air defence of London.
 You have muzzled others who have deplored this shameful neglect.
 You have treated my patriotic gesture with a contempt such as no other government would have been guilty of toward a patriot.

 She funded disruptive campaigns against the National Government at nine by-elections in 1933.

-In 1933, she financed the Houston–Mount Everest flight expedition, in which aircraft flew over the summit of Mount Everest for the first time.
+In 1933, Lady Houston financed the Houston–Mount Everest flight expedition, in which aircraft flew over the summit of Mount Everest for the first time.
 This was to show opposition to granting independence to India.
+She gave money to the India Defence League, founded that year, of which John Gretton became treasurer.

 In October 1934 Lady Houston sent a cable to the winners of the MacRobertson Air Race, Tom Campbell Black and C. W. A. Scott; "Your achievement has thrilled me through, oh brave men of my heart...
 If this does not make the Government sit up, nothing will ...
 Sleep well and feel proud of yourselves, as we all are ...
 Rule Britannia.
 God bless you both."

 Following her purchase of the Saturday Review in 1933 at the age of 76, she threw herself in a frenzy of activity as a newspaper proprietor determined to alert Britain to the weakness of its political leaders and the dangers of Communist infiltration of Britain.
 Frustrated by what she saw as the weakness of Ramsay MacDonald and then Stanley Baldwin as Prime Ministers she tried to push Lloyd George, Winston Churchill, and ultimately from 1935 the new king, her friend Edward VIII, into the role of virtual dictator of the country.
+At the 1935 Norwood by-election she supported an Independent Conservative candidate against Duncan Sandys.
+The candidate Richard Findlay, who lost his deposit, had joined the British Union of Fascists some weeks before the election, and expressed strong anti-Semitic views at a meeting of The Link in 1939.

 In that she believed that Benito Mussolini and Adolf Hitler were strong leaders who pulled their countries, Italy and Germany, round from a state of decay, she wanted a strong British leader to emulate them.
 She admired the stance of both Hitler and Mussolini against Soviet Russia, believing that its political ambitions presented the greatest threat to the power of Britain and its Empire.

 She also considered funding Oswald Mosley and his British Union of Fascists with the £200,000 rejected by the Government; however, Mosley's publication, The Blackshirt, printed what she thought were insulting references to her and so she kept the money.